 Start by deciding the dimensions and height of your backdrop.
-For our purposes, I’ll be making backdrops that are meant for shots of your guests’ torso and head — not full body.
+This particular backdrop is meant for photos of your guests’ torso and head — not full body.
 So this backdrop is four feet tall and five feet wide, and starts about 30 inches off the ground.
+If you’d like to make something larger, just go wider on the sides, start the streamers at a higher point on the wall, and take them all the way to the floor.

 At the top of your backdrop, stretch a piece of masking tape sticky side out, and tape it to the wall with two smaller pieces.
 The long piece of tape needs to have the sticky side facing outward so that you can stick the crepe paper to it.